 Sure, but lets try to keep the server for people working in games user research/user experience.
 The steering committee reserves the right to manage the server as they see fit.

-Adding a nickname
+Real Name Policy and Adding a nickname

 By default Discord uses your login name as the name displayed to others on the server.
 However, you may want to show your real name or some other name.
 To do so right click on your name in the members list on the right and select “Change Nickname”.
+We have a real name policy in place.
+Therefore, if it is not already the case please change your server nickname to be your full real name.

 The nickname only applies to the server you are in when you set it.
 So you don’t have to worry about revealing your real name in any other Discord servers you happen to join.